cristiangarc/donuts-crud-app/README.md

 ```

 ## Guide
 This CRUD app is an online donut shop.
-There are a number of commands, including reading from a donuts.json file, which contains the donuts for sale, creating donuts that are in stock, deleting donuts, from donuts.json, that are no longer available, and informing the user of successful and unsuccessful commands or actions.
+There are a number of commands, including reading from a donuts.json file, which contains the donuts for sale, creating donuts that are in stock, deleting donuts that are no longer available, and informing the user of successful or unsuccessful commands or actions.

 ### Commands
 Create your own for-sale donut: